 Rio winner Crossfy’s elevator pitch: “Crossfy is the first platform in the world that integrates offline and online content.
 Through a CMS, the publisher chooses which image will be interactive in his issue, in meanwhile, the reader, with crossfy app, recognizes the interactive images on print in real time.”

-Crossfy’s 28-year-old founder Amure Pinho gave us a demo of the app which gives you the same functionality as a smart phone detecting content through a QR code, but without the need for ugly QR codes which take up much printing space (see our previous story).
+Crossfy’s 28-year-old founder Amure Pinho gave us a demo of the app which gives you the same functionality as a smart phone detecting content through a QR code, but without the need for ugly QR codes which take up much printing space (

 Plus a special thanks to entrepreneur Rafael Kaufmann, investor Oswaldo Oliveira, Frederico Lacerda of 21212, Christy MacLeod of Peixe Urbano for helping make sure our time in Brazil was well spent.